 where $\mu(T_{S})_{SSS}$ and $\mu(T_{S})_{MDM}$ are the average time taken to confirm 10 targets for SSS and MDM respectively.

-The results of 1000 Monte-Carlo simulations for confirming initially fixed 10 targets with 12 UAVs is given in Table \ref{simtable1}.
-From Table \ref{simtable1} it is clear that the MDM search performs the best among all the four search techniques for all cases (fixed, pop-up and dynamic targets).
+The results of 1000 Monte-Carlo simulations for confirming initially fixed 10 targets with 12 UAVs are shown in Table \ref{simtable1}.
+From this Table, it is clear that the MDM search performs the best among all the four search techniques for all cases (fixed, pop-up and dynamic targets).

-\textit{$B_1$: Effect of number of UAVs.}\\ The search technique is simulated for a different number of UAVs ($n_u$) that are involved in the search mission with 10 initially fixed targets ($n_i$).
-Monte-Carlo runs are conducted for $n_u=\{6,\,\,12,\,\,24\}$ with the target position kept same for all the search techniques.
-The efficiency of all the four search techniques are compared in Fig. \ref{scalefiga}.
-For the case of 6, 12 and 24 UAVs, the MDM framework-based search (LS+BS) has the highest value for the maximum and the minimum number of targets confirmed.
-For all three cases, the MDM framework-based search (LS+BS) has the highest average number of targets confirmed.
+\textit{$B_1$: Effect of the number of UAVs}\\ The search technique is simulated for a different number of UAVs ($n_u$) involved in the search mission with 10 initially fixed targets ($n_i$).
+Monte-Carlo runs are conducted for $n_u=\{6,\,\,12,\,\,24\}$ with the target position kept the same for all the search techniques.
+The efficiency of all four search techniques is compared in Fig. \ref{scalefiga}.
+For the case of 6, 12 and 24 UAVs, the MDM framework (LS+BS) has the highest value for the maximum and the minimum number of targets confirmed.
+For all three cases, the MDM framework (LS+BS) has the highest average number of targets confirmed.
 Completeness of the search techniques for the case of initially fixed targets is shown in Fig. \ref{scalefigb}.
-The worst-case time taken by the MDM framework-based search (LS+BS) to confirm all the targets is 50$\%$ less than the worst-case time taken by other search techniques.
+The worst-case time taken by the MDM framework (LS+BS) to confirm all the targets is 50$\%$ less than the worst-case time taken by other search techniques.